Modelling stellar evolution in mass-transferring binaries and gravitational-wave progenitors with METISSE: Testing the validity of the implementation

 Discrepancies between the predictions of MESA and METISSE towards the end of the main-sequence phase can also be seen in the predictions of core mass, shown in the bottom panel of Figure~\ref{fig:mass_metisse_mesa}.
 Similar to the predictions of luminosity in Figure~\ref{fig:hrd_metisse_mesa_Zsun} and stellar radius in the top panel of Figure~\ref{fig:mass_metisse_mesa}, METISSE predicts lower helium core masses compared to MESA.

-These differences suggest that depending on the mass-loss rates, the convective cores of massive stars can be insensitive to the effects of mass loss.
+As shown in the figure, differences in the convective core masses of massive stars only arise at the highest mass-loss rates.
 In general, at high mass-loss rates present in massive stars, the removal of the outer layers can destroy its equilibrium.
 However, if the mass-loss timescale (time needed to lose the total mass of the star at its current mass-loss rate) exceeds the nuclear timescale (time needed to radiate away star's nuclear energy reservoir at its current luminosity), the star can adjust its structure to the new mass without affecting the core properties \citep{Kippenhahn2012}.
 Towards the end of the main-sequence evolution, the nuclear timescale can be well below the mass loss timescale, and the core evolution can become decoupled from the surface even before the formation of a helium-enriched core.
 This is contrary to our SSE-based assumption that the properties of stars during the main sequence are solely determined by the total mass of the star.
 A detailed code like MESA can encapsulate the details of stellar structure, and therefore shows a lower reduction in core properties from the tracks evolved without mass loss compared to METISSE.
 In future, the assumptions on how the stellar parameters respond to mass changes in METISSE will be improved to make METISSE mimic detailed evolution as closely as possible.